This Step: Practice Driving

 - You may drive anytime to or from a farm job, employment, or other farm-related work

 - You may drive anytime to or from authorized school activities

 - You may drive anytime with a licensed adult

 B) Get On the Road

-If you are working toward a Less Restricted Privileges License (offered once you turn 16), you must clock 50 hours behind the wheel, including 10 nighttime hours.
+If you are working toward a Less Restricted Privileges License (offered once you turn 16 years old), you must clock 50 hours behind the wheel, including 10 hours at nighttime.
 This requirement also applies to those working toward a Less Restricted Farm Permit.